 What We Do

-The Naomi Project facilitates workers’ rights trainings at churches, non-profits, or wherever we are invited to come.
+The Naomi Project facilitates workers’ rights trainings at churches, non-profits, or wherever we are invited.
 At these trainings, we cover the basics of what people’s rights are regarding wage and hour, workplace injury, and in situations of labor trafficking.
-We also share patterns of injustice across different industries as well as a set of strategies someone could pursue to redress an injustice.
-These workers’ rights trainings are increasingly led by worker-leaders who speak from their own personal experience of injustice.
+We also share patterns of injustice across different industries so that workers have a head’s up of what to look out for.
+These workers’ rights trainings are led by worker-leaders who speak from their own personal experience of injustice.

-Beyond wanting to see stolen wages paid in full to workers and denied workers’ comp cases successfully appealed, we want workers who for different reasons are more vulnerable to injustice to be equipped to stand up for themselves and others in the work place.
-This means that in addition to workers’ rights trainings, we facilitate community organizing trainings on power and effective ways we can use power to move employers to do the right thing.
-We will also train people on the basics of civic engagement so that, as our organization grows, our leaders will move legislation to ensure that employers who cheat their workers don’t win out and undercut ethical employers.
+Beyond wanting to see stolen wages paid in full, unjustly denied workers’ comp cases successfully appealed, and t-visa applications approved, we want workers who for different reasons are more vulnerable to injustice to be equipped to stand up for themselves and others in the work place.
+This means that in addition to workers’ rights trainings, we facilitate community organizing trainings on power and the effective means by which we can move employers to do the right thing.